Esri/calcite-design-system/packages/calcite-ui-icons/README.md

 *Note: path data omitted for brevity*.

 Most icons will have simple strings as path data, but some will be more complex as they need to store not only path, but opacity as well for multiple shapes.
-Icons of this structure will be anotated with the `multiPath` flag.
+Icons of this structure will be annotated with the `multiPath` flag.

 ### Individual icons structure